adambajguz/Typin/Readme.md

 ### ProgressTicker

-CliFx comes with a simple utility for reporting progress to the console, `ProgressTicker`, which renders progress in-place on every tick.
+Typin comes with a simple utility for reporting progress to the console, `ProgressTicker`, which renders progress in-place on every tick.

 It implements a well-known `IProgress<double>` interface so you can pass it to methods that are aware of this abstraction.